jonasrauber/eagerpy/README.rst

    x = tf.constant([1., 2., 3.])
    x = ep.TensorFlowTensor(x)

+   import numpy as np
+   x = np.array([1., 2., 3.])
+   x = ep.NumPyTensor(x)

-   # In both cases, the resulting EagerPy tensor provides the same
+   # In all cases, the resulting EagerPy tensor provides the same
+   # interface.
+This makes it possible to write code that works natively
-   # interface and a library build on top of the interface provided
+   # independent of the underlying framework.
-   # by EagerPy will work with both PyTorch and TensorFlow tensors.

    # EagerPy tensors provide a lot of functionality through methods, e.g.
    x.sum()